New Jersey man becomes latest American tourist to die at a Dominican Republic resort

 In May, Miranda Schaup-Werner and a couple, Nathaniel Edward Holmes and Cynthia Ann Day, died over a five-day period at the Bahia Principe resort in La Romana.

-Holmes and Day were found dead in their room at the Grand Bahia Principe La Romana.
+Holmes and Day were found dead in their room.
 Pulmonary edema — excess fluid in the lungs — was listed among the causes of death for the couple in preliminary reports.

 The FBI, which is investigating the three May deaths, said further toxicology results on the Americans could take up to 30 days.